-The infrared light range runs from λ = 700 nm to 1 mm, but the useful absorptions for spectroscopy occur at wavelengths of 2500 to 25,000 nm.
+The infrared light range runs from $\lambda = 700$ nm to 1 mm, but the useful absorptions for spectroscopy occur at wavelengths of 2500 to 25,000 nm.
 On an IR spectrum, we use an analog of frequency called wavenumber.
 The standard range corresponding to 2500 to 25,000 nm is 4000 to 400 cm-1.
 When light of these wavenumbers is absorbed, the molecules enter excited vibrational states.
 Four types of vibration that can occur are shown in Figure 11.1.
 Others include twisting and folding.

-Bond bending and stretching; twisting and folding can also occur.
+Figure 11.1 Molecular Vibrations Measured by Infrared (IR) Spectroscopy Bond bending and stretching; twisting and folding can also occur.